narrowfail/ocrulus/README.md

-# ocrulus
+# Ocrulus
-A python script that converts images to text using GOCR.
+Python script for performing OCR on CUSIP9 images.